Asymmetric GANs for Image-to-Image Translation: AsymmetricGAN

-\textbf{Model Optimization.} The optimization objective of the proposed AsymmetricGAN contains several different losses.
+In this section, we first introduce the same optimization functions between unsupervised and supervised frameworks of AsymmetricGAN, then we separately introduce different optimization functions of the two frameworks.
 These optimization losses are jointly embedded into the proposed AsymmetricGAN during the training stage.

+\textbf{Optimization Functions of Both Frameworks.} The same optimization functions between unsupervised and supervised frameworks are the color cycle-consistency loss and conditional identity preserving loss.

-\textit{Color Cycle-Consistency Loss.} The cycle-consistency loss can be regarded as ``pseudo'' pairs in training data even though we do not have corresponding samples in the target domain.
-This loss function can be defined as:
+\textit{Color Cycle-Consistency Loss.} The cycle-consistency loss can be regarded as `pseudo' pairs in training data even though we do not have corresponding samples in the target domain.
+This loss function can be defined as,

-The $L1$ norm is adopted for the reconstruction loss.
-The goal of this optimization loss is to make the reconstructed image $G^r(G^t(x, z_y), z_x)$ as close as possible to the input image~$x$.
+where ($g_x$, $g_y$) can be one of ($z_x$, $z_y$) and ($l_x$, $l_y$) according to the tasks, i.e, ($z_x$, $z_y$) for unsupervised tasks and ($l_x$, $l_y$) for supervised tasks.
+The goal of this loss is to make the reconstructed image $G^r(G^t(x, g_y), g_x)$ as close as possible to the input image~$x$.
 However, the generation of a whole image at one time makes the different color channels influence each other, thus leading to artifacts in the generation results \cite{tang2018gesturegan}.
 To overcome this limitation, we propose a novel color cycle-consistency loss, which constructs the consistence loss for each channel, separately.
-This loss can be expressed as,
+Thus, this loss can be expressed as,

-where ${x^b, x^g, x^r}$ denote the blue, yellow and red channels of the image $x$.
-We calculate the pixel loss for the red, green, blue channels separately and then sum up these three color losses as the final loss.
-In this way, the generator can be enforced to generate each channel independently to avoid the ``channel pollution'' problem.
+where ${x^b, x^g, x^r}$ denote the blue, \hao{green} and red channels of the image $x$.
+We calculate the pixel loss for the red, green, blue channel separately and then sum up these three color losses as the final loss.

+\textit{Conditional Identity Preserving Loss.} To reinforce the identity information during the translation process, we use a conditional identity preserving loss~\cite{zhu2017unpaired}.
+This loss encourages the mapping to preserve identity information such as color information between the input images and the output images,